 3. Direct PLUS loans

 The Direct PLUS loan, or Grad PLUS loan, is for graduate and professional students only.
-The Grad PLUS loan is last on the list because the interest rate is high at 7.08%.
+The Grad PLUS Loan is last on the list because the interest rate is high at 6.28%.

-The only reason the order in which you take out federal loans would change is in the case of PLUS loans.
-Because they carry a high interest rate, you can compare your PLUS loan options to private student loans.
+The only reason the order in which you take out federal loans would change is in the case of PLUS Loans.
+Because they carry a high interest rate, you might want to compare your PLUS Loan options to private student loans.

 How to pay for vet school with private student loans and be smart about it